qgis/QGIS-Documentation/docs/user_manual/processing/standalone.rst

    qgis_process help qgis:regularpoints

-Where a paramater accepts a list of values, set the same variable multiple times.
+Where a parameter accepts a list of values, set the same variable multiple times.

 .. code-block:: bash